Using the NSW Literacy continuum K-10

 Australia values the central role of education in building a democratic, equitable and just society—a society that is prosperous, cohesive and culturally diverse, and that values Australia’s Indigenous cultures as a key part of the nation’s history, present and future.

-Melbourne Declaration
+Melbourne Declaration1

 Within these goals, the value of literacy is prioritised in the Australian Curriculum, being described as the intrinsic and interdependent relationship between social context, meaning and language.